 |

-have been traveling the world and playing their brand of roots rock and blues, and they still pack
+have been traveling the world, playing their brand of roots rock and blues, and they still pack

 concert halls and clubs wherever they appear.
 "American Landscape" is their first studio